-Babel launched the Young Writers’ Competition in 2014, inspired by an article we published in 2013 by young linguist Kateryna Pavliuk on British Sign Language.
+Babel launched the Young Writers’ Competition in 2014, inspired by an article we published by young linguist Kateryna Pavliuk on British Sign Language.
 In 2015, we introduced two different categories – one for 16-18-year-old linguists, and another for undergraduate linguists.

 You can also get inspired by reading our previous winners!